 2. Litter box accommodations.

 While their box may be fine in the beginning of a cat’s life, as a cat ages, it becomes increasingly difficult to navigate entering and exiting if they have to climb over any kind of “lip”, or scoot into a small or complicated opening.
 Most cats end up with arthritis from years of wear and tear on their joints due to jumping and landing — i.e. just “being a cat.”
-And when it starts to get too painful to climb in and out of their litter area, they will stop using it and just go on the floor instead.
+And when it starts to get too painful to climb in and out of their litter area, they can stop using it and just go on the floor instead.

 I frequently see this problem with my clients — they can’t understand why after years of using the box, Kitty has suddenly abandoned it.
 So please keep in mind that as we can live longer than ever before, so do the cats!
-I urge everyone to think ahead about what it might be like when your cat reaches it’s geriatric years— and to design their litter box setup with that in mind.
+I urge everyone to think ahead about what it might be like when your cat reaches its geriatric years— and to design their litter box setup with that in mind.

 A four or five-inch box lip might not look high to us, but it is to a senior animal who stands barely ten inches tall.
 Having to use a flight of stairs to get to a litter box in the basement is another issue.
-(Even on a single level, they might not want to walk as far, or even have a bit of dementia, so you may have to have more than one box available in your house to prevent accidents.)
+(Even on a single level, they might not want to walk as far, or might even have a bit of dementia, so you may have to have more than one box available in your house to prevent accidents.)

 A standard litter box on the floor often needs to have a section cut out of one side to help a cat with stiff and painful hindquarters to get in and out.
 Covered boxes may become more difficult to crouch in.
 And the newer litter box “houses” that look like furniture (more visually appealing to humans) can have even more difficult entries/exits.
 Try to buy one with a really low opening, or adapt the existing hole if you are handy.
 The best way to think about this is to always keep entries/exits as level to the floor as possible.
 (A small mat in front will help with litter tracking.)
 Just put yourself in the cat’s paws and imagine what would make it easier for them to do their thing.

-6. Supplements and medications.
+6. Supplements and Medications To Help Arthritic Animals.

 While we are taking care of our pet’s bodies, we should also not forget their minds.
 Environmental enrichment means engaging with your pet in ways that stimulate their mind, which has mental and physical benefits.
 A good pet store should be able to show you a variety of toys that engage your pet’s mind and keep it young — one example is food puzzles.
 You can also do different kinds of activities like training your animal to do tricks.
 People get so used to their dogs and cats sleeping a lot of the time that they can neglect the importance of both exercise and quality play time.
-Studies have shown that environmental enrichment will keep them more youthful, longer.
+Studies have shown that environmental enrichment will keep them more youthful, for longer.
 If you’ve gotten lazy about playing with your pet, it’s time to re-engage!
-There are lots of online articles and products that will give you a good idea of where to start.
+There are lots of online articles and available products that will give you a good idea of where to start.